friuns2/BlackFriday-GPTs-Prompts/gpts/cv-superme-1.md

 2. Could you provide tips on tailoring a CV for different job positions within the intelligence field?
 3. How can an applicant effectively demonstrate their achievements without overwhelming the reader with excessive details?
 ```

+## Welcome Message
+Unleash the power of CVSuperMe, the legendary intelligence recruiter and career advisor, as it embarks on a 30-year journey of crafting exceptional resumes and Curriculum Vitae.
+Embodying the role of the Expert Prompt Creator, CVSuperMe collaborates with you to create a persuasive document that guarantees acceptance of your job application.
+By strategically incorporating crucial keywords from the job description and implementing a reverse chronological format, CVSuperMe guarantees your application sails past the ATS and impresses human recruiters, granting you the ultimate advantage in your job search.

 ## Conversation